Thomas Tackaberry: Korean War

-In 1952, while serving as a company commander, he earned the Distinguished Service Cross for heroism near Chorwon, Korea when he voluntarily went to relieve a patrol which had lost its commander.
+In 1952, while serving as a company commander, Tackaberry earned the Distinguished Service Cross for heroism near Chorwon, Korea when he voluntarily went to relieve a patrol which had lost its commander.
 Tackaberry directed the soldiers back toward their own lines and personally covered their retreat at the risk of his own life.
 He also received two Silver Stars for his service in Korea.

 Vietnam War

-In 1966 Tackaberry was serving in Vietnam as a lieutenant colonel and earned another Distinguished Service Cross for heroism near Bồng Sơn, South Vietnam, when he led a search and destroy operation in which a 15-man platoon was pinned down and its leader killed.
+In 1966 Tackaberry was serving in Vietnam as a lieutenant colonel and earned an oak leaf cluster to his Distinguished Service Cross for heroism near Bồng Sơn, South Vietnam, when he led a search and destroy operation in which a 15-man platoon was pinned down and its leader killed.
 He then ordered his unarmed command helicopter to land near the firefight and ran through intense enemy fire to reach the platoon and assume command.
 When reinforcements arrived, he led an assault on enemy bunkers, forcing the larger North Vietnamese force to retreat.

-In 1969, he had been promoted to colonel and was the brigade commander of the 196th Infantry Brigade when he earned a third Distinguished Service Cross, making him one of the few individuals who had earned three or more Distinguished Service Crosses.
+In 1969, he had been promoted to colonel and was the brigade commander of the 196th Infantry Brigade when he earned a second oak leaf cluster to his Distinguished Service Cross, making him one of the few individuals who had earned three or more Distinguished Service Crosses.
 Tackaberry also received three more Silver Stars for his service in Vietnam.
 He then served as chief of staff of the 23rd Infantry Division.